 Ease of Set-Up

 The Tenshi is a strong two-pole single-wall tent.
-It has the traditional four mid-level corner guy points and reinforced ground level points.
-It also has two features not found on other single wall models:
+It has the traditional four mid-level corner guy points and reinforced ground-level points.
+This helps it hold up in moderate to stronger winds and snow loading.

 Weight and Packed Size